-Berzin: Is there anything in Kalachakra that can also serve as a meeting place, for instance the discussion of subtle particles?
+Is there anything in Kalachakra that can also serve as a meeting place, for instance the discussion of subtle particles?

-His Holiness: Yes, this would be in terms of subtle particles (rdul phra-rab).
+Yes, this would be in terms of subtle particles (rdul phra-rab).
 In general, whether or not there is mention in Vasubandhu's Treasure-House of Special Topics of Knowledge (Chos mngon-pa'i mdzod, Skt.
 Abhidharmakosha), in Kalachakra you have particles of space (nam-mka'i rdul-tshan).
 In empty space, there are particles of space and that is the real basis of the progressively grosser particles, those of the four elements of earth, water, fire, and wind (air).
 A previous universe disappears and there is an eon of emptiness – more specifically, there are the eons of disintegration, followed by eons of emptiness and during the twenty intermediate eons of emptiness, there are these particles of space.
 Following that, during the eons of arising, the basis for the arising of space, wind, fire, water, and earth are the particles of space.

-Berzin: How are we to understand particles of space?
+How are we to understand particles of space?
 Are they form (gzugs)?

 As for those that come from collections, they are explained as subtle particles and they have a spherical shape (zlum-bo).
 These come probably in Prajnaparamita and, there, subtle particles are forms that are only among Dharma cognitive sources.
 They cannot be seen by the eye.
 They are form, however, but can only be known by a mind.
 They are spherical in shape.
 These are undoubtedly our present day atoms.
 They are all spherical, aren't they?
 They really seem similar.

-Note: Form has shape and color.
-To say they have color implies wavelength frequency on a spectrometer, which atoms or particles have.
+[Note: Form has shape and color.
+To say they have color implies wavelength frequency on a spectrometer, which atoms or particles have.]

-Berzin: And atoms of space?
+And particles of space?

-His Holiness: What I just explained are atoms as presented in abhidharma, and I think the particles explained in Kalachakra are even subtler than that.
+What I just explained are atoms as presented in abhidharma, and I think the particles explained in Kalachakra are even subtler than that.
 The abhidharma atoms -referred to as the four elements: the elements of earth, water, fire, and wind – probably correspond here to the Kalachakra earth particles.
 These are the usual things called atoms.
 Then, as for the particles of space in Kalachakra, we have four subatomic particles more subtle than the abhidharma atoms.
 As for what is their essential nature (ngo-bo – what they are), I don't know clearly.

 There is one relevant point, however, in Maitreya's Furthest Everlasting Continuum (rGyud bla-ma, Skt.
 Uttaratantra).
 Externally, there is the dissolution sequence of earth, water, fire, wind, and space; and for the generation sequence, wind, fire, water, and earth generate forth.
-Note that in Uttaratantra there is no "fire."
+[Note that in Uttaratantra there is no "fire."]
 Externally, what the elements develop out of is space and what they dissolve into is space.